 The Indians’ lineup was powered by player/manager Lou Boudreau, Ken Keltner, Joe Gordon, and Larry Doby.
 Boudreau, in particular, had an outstanding 1948 season, driving in 108 runs while batting .355.

-As of the end of the 2023 season, the Cleveland Guardians have the longest active World Series drought in Major League Baseball history.
+As mentioned earlier, the Guardians have the longest championship drought among active teams.
+However, it’s not because the Guardians haven’t had great teams.
 Since that 1948 season, the Indians/Guardians have made but lost in the Fall Classic in 1954, 1995, 1997, and 2016.

 The most recent World Series loss for the Guardians saw Cleveland go up 3-1 but lost three in a row to the Cubs.